 In Arizona, on an otherwise all Indian high-school running team, I was uneasy, in obviously occupied territory, seized by the U. S. military, mined and ever-more ‘developed’—a sunny, blatantly inequitable outpost of a tacit empire, with warplanes ‘training’ overhead and bombing ranges and intercontinental nuclear missile silos in most directions—beyond innumerable barbed-wire fences.
 Crop-dusters rained poisons down on patches of what had once been (and would be again) desert, plowed with machines unsustainably fueled, flooded with ancient water pumped from ever deeper wells.
 Elsewhere, in places utilized by people for more than twelve millennia, ‘wildernesses’ had been declared, to be spared this overt abuse… to exonerate us: we, the ‘settlers.’

-Only recently, after living a decade of my life overseas, in Australia, Central America, Europe, East Asia, and North Africa, have I begun to understand how I/we was/am were/are socialized to collude with colonialism/racism; have I begun to explore my multiple locations; how they function together to hold short-sighted, destructive convictions in place, and more often—hopefully—to help dissolve them.
-I create media and teach media-making for a reason: I want to spend my energy and time here helping make this world better.
+Only recently, after living a decade of my life overseas, in Australia, Central America, Europe, East Asia, and North Africa, have I begun to understand how I/we was/am were/are socialized to collude with colonialism/racism; have I begun to explore my multiple locations (whatever that means); how they function together to hold short-sighted, destructive convictions in place, and more often—hopefully—to help dissolve them.
+I create media and teach media-making for a reason: I want to spend my energy and time here helping make ‘our’ socially-constructed world better.

 ~ ~ ~ ~ ~

-And… some books I really appreciate / recommend:
+And… some books and a few other readings I appreciate / recommend:

 THE NATURAL ALIEN: HUMANKIND AND THE ENVIRONMENT